mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 metadata that is sent to the client would be `redirect_url=localhost:3306`, `service_name=my-service` and `max_allowed_packet=16777216`.

+### Version-specific Behavior

+If the `connection_metadata` variable list contains the `tx_isolation` variable and the backend MariaDB server from which the variable is retrieved is MariaDB 11 or newer, the value is renamed to `transaction_isolation`.
+The `tx_isolation` parameter was deprecated in favor of `transaction_isolation` in MariaDB 11 (MDEV-21921).

 ## Include

 An _include_ section defined common parameters used in other configuration